-This article directly addresses your need for authoritative definitions, illustrating them with examples and a comparative table, and answers frequently asked questions.
+This article directly addresses your need for definitions of research methodology by authors, illustrating them with examples and a comparative table, and answers frequently asked questions.

 You’ll also find credible citations to guide your further reading.